Danse mot vår

 Danse mot vår (lit.: Dancing towards spring) is a song written and composed by Rolf Løvland and Britt Viberg.
 It was originally recorded by Elisabeth Andreassen on her 1992 album Stemninger.
 She scored a late 1992 Norsktoppen hit with the song.

 Secret Garden' recorded an instrumental version, entitled "Serenade to Spring", on their 1995 debut album Songs from a Secret Garden.
 The song is available with Korean lyrics, as well.
+The song was very famous in Vietnam since it was used as one of theme song in Weather Forecast show by Vietnam Television.